 It is a diversified fund that primarily invests in fixed interest securities, with a moderate allocation to equities.
 While conservative in nature, the Fund may experience short term negative returns, particularly in times of heightened volatility.

-Minimum recommended investment timeframe Three years.
+Three years.

-A relevant benchmark is not applicable to the Milford Conservative Fund.
+A specific performance benchmark is not applicable to the Milford Conservative Fund.